joaoqueirozst/ArUco-obj-penguin/main/README.md

 image_aruco.py
 ```

 Detects ArUco markers and replaces the marker surface with a custom image using homography transformation.
-The algorithm performs real-time 'ArUco marker' detection by identifying marker regions and extracting their corner coordinates.
-Using these reference points, the system computes the perspective transformation and applies image warping techniques to project external content directly onto the detected marker surface, enabling real-time 'Augmented Reality' visualization.
+The algorithm performs real-time `ArUco marker` detection by identifying marker regions and extracting their corner coordinates.
+Using these reference points, the system computes the perspective transformation and applies image warping techniques to project external content directly onto the detected marker surface, enabling real-time `Augmented Reality` visualization.

 ---